 Bill Good Marketing

-The Six Worst Mistakes in Seminar Marketing
+The Six Worst Mistakes in Financial Advisor Seminar Marketing

 There are countless ways to mess up seminar marketing.
 Of all the possibilities, any one of these can create poor results.
-Commit two or more of these seminar sins, and you will join the legion of advisors who mutter “Seminars don’t work anymore.”
+Commit two or more of these seminar sins, and you will join the legion of financial advisors who mutter “Seminars don’t work anymore.”
 Seminars do work, by the way, so long as you get everything right.

-Seminar Marketing Mistake #1: Ignoring the competition.
+Seminar Marketing Mistake #1: Ignoring the Competition

 It’s the competition.